You searched for: “auspicious

 Favorable omens came to be known as auspicious while unfavorable signs were considered inauspicious.

-In Roman times, an augur was someone who foretold the future by observing the flight of birds (or by examining their entrails).
-Auspicium is divination (fortune telling) by observing the flights of birds and came from auspex, "someone who takes signs from the flight of birds".
+In Roman times, an "augur" was a person who foretold the future by observing the birds flying in the sky.
+"Auspicium" became a divination (fortune telling) which involved watching the birds as they were soaring in the air and came from "auspex", someone who interprets signs from the movements of birds.

-An ancient Roman priest, or auspex, was appointed to foretell or divine the future outcome of an important event by observing the flights of birds, listening to their songs, observing the food they ate and by examining their internal organs.
+An ancient Roman priest, or "auspex", was appointed to foretell or to divine the future outcome of an important event by observing how the birds were passing around, listening to their songs, observing the food they ate and sometimes by examining their internal organs.

-Later the Roman auspex was replaced with the augur as the interpreter-observer of bird signs; his name being derived from the Latin avis, "bird", and garrire, "to talk" or "to tell".
-His interpretation, or augurism, became the English word augury, "an omen", and the Latin inaugurare, "to install an official after consulting the birds", became the word we use to install politicians in office with the hope that their "inaugurations" will prove to be auspicious for those who must endure their political machinations (plots and intrigues).
+The augur's interpretation, or "augurism", became the English word "augury", an omen (prophecy, prediction), and the Latin "inaugurare", to install an official after consulting the birds, became the word we use to install politicians in office with the hope that their inaugurations will prove to be auspicious instead of consisting of political plots, schemes, and intrigues.

-—Partly based on information from the Encyclopedia of Word and Phrase Origins,
+—Partly compiled from information in the Encyclopedia of Word and Phrase Origins,

 Revised and Expanded Edition